[LACTO] Mom's easy yougurt recipe &

 milk tempers the heat, allowing other flavors through.
 The basic

-recipe here is infinitely variable; this is a version I made for a
+recipe here is infinitely variable; this is a version I made for

 crowd last Saturday night (but they're still tasting it, hee hee).